benjaminparry/benjaminparry.github.io/making-mistakes.md

 # Making Mistakes

-A list of mistakes I’ve made maintaining this site and the reasoning behind making the changes.
+A list of mistakes I’ve made maintaining this site and the reasoning behind making the changes to rectify them.

 ## Moving Pages